cawfree/react-dataflow/README.md

 Using `wirePropTypes`, we've informed `react-dataflow` that our component is capable of passing a boolean `clk` signal along the wire.

-For our, `LED` component, we've only had to make sure that it is sensitive to data passed using wire references.
+For our `LED` component, we've only had to make sure that it is sensitive to data passed using wire references.
 This is easily achieved using a call to the `withWires` HOC:

 ```javascript
 import React from 'react';